-Freematics MPPT 400/55 Charge Controller is a weather-proof MPPT (maximum power point tracking) charge controller that adapts any solar panels (up to 55V) to any types of batteries (8.4-30V) at an optimum charging performance.
+Freematics DC-DC MPPT Charge Controller comes with a rugged, weatherproof and fanless design which makes it suitable to be installed in outdoor settings or any vehicles.
+It adapts any solar panels (up to 55V) to any types of batteries (8.4-30V) at an optimum charging performance.
 Being able to work standalone or in parallel, it is also adaptive to all kinds of scenarios whether for a caravan, a shed, any solar powered facilities, or a large-scale off-grid system.

 Feature Highlights